 Kristin has significant experience representing and advising diverse clients, including trade associations, national non-profits, and Fortune 500 companies, before federal courts, administrative tribunals, and environmental regulators.
 To her role as Deputy General Counsel at NPCA, Kristin in addition brings her background in counseling businesses on regulatory compliance and a passion for the outdoors and protecting special places.

 Kristin is a graduate of Bates College and Vermont Law School, where she was Editor-in-Chief of the Vermont Journal of Environmental Law.
 Kristin also has a Master’s Degree from the University of Minnesota.
-Kristin currently serves on the National Association of Women Lawyers’ Amicus Committee and was formerly an Editorial Board member of Natural Resources & Environment, the American Bar Association’s flagship legal publication.
-She is admitted to practice law in the District of Columbia and Vermont.
+She is admitted to practice law in the District of Columbia, Maine, and Vermont.